junlinchen12138/cse15l-lab-reports-2/labreport1.md

 ### Accessing Course-Specific Account
 ---
-After you install OpenSSH you will need to get your course specifc accpount.
+After you install OpenSSH you will need to get your course specifc account.

 Go to this link and follow the steps below.
 **[https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php)**